Bug report #20233

 FWIW, I did not have the issue with partial display of features when I used (Processing Toolbox -> Database -> Package layers) to make a GeoPackage of the same data.

-#4 Updated by Brett Carlock over 1 year ago
+#4 Updated by Brett Carlock almost 3 years ago

 Nyall Dawson wrote:

 Maybe an issue with the spatial index in the database - can you recreate this?